dmitrya2e/filtration-bundle/README.md

 Current status: **WORK IN PROGRESS**.

 FiltrationBundle provides a convenient and easy way for creating filtration component/form on your website built with Symfony 2.
+Its purpose is to create a standard way and workflow for managing data filtration in Symfony 2 websites.

-The bundle includes the following features:
+The bundle includes following features:

-- Built-in integration with Symfony forms to render the filters in views
+- Built-in integration with Symfony forms to render filters in views
 - Auto-execution of applied filters regarding specific filtration handler (e.g. Doctrine ORM)
 - Possibility to add custom filters and custom filtration handlers
 - Possibility to customize standard bundle filters